Schaumburg Alimony Lawyer

 In some cases, both spouses have full-time careers and have been making similar salaries.
 Alimony tends to be unnecessary in these situations.
 Additionally, if the marriage was unusually short, a judge may choose not to award alimony.

-In other cases, one spouse has served as the breadwinner, building his or her career and making an income to support the family, while the other spouse has either stayed at home to raise the family or worked a part-time or full-time job with a considerably lower income.
-The spouse who has not been the primary breadwinner will likely have a difficult time after the divorce because he or she will need to support themselves and any potential minor children who are also affected by the divorce.
+In other cases, one spouse has served as the breadwinner, building their career and making an income to support the family, while the other spouse has either stayed at home to raise the family or worked a part-time or full-time job with a considerably lower income.
+The spouse who has not been the primary breadwinner will likely have a difficult time after the divorce because they will need to support themselves and any potential minor children who are also affected by the divorce.

-Alimony is designed to help level the playing field and assist this spouse as he or she begins their post-divorce life and starts the next chapter of their career.
+Alimony is designed to help level the playing field and assist this spouse as they begin their post-divorce life and starts the next chapter of their career.
 We talk more about the specifics of alimony in the next section, “Do alimony payments go on forever?”

 The simple answer is, “sometimes, but not usually.”
 As we discussed above, the purpose of spousal support payments is to financially assist a dependent spouse while they get back on their feet after a divorce.
 In some cases, a spouse must be supported by their ex-spouse indefinitely.
 In many cases, however, alimony payments are temporary.